-Back Judge: Inspect the playing field and pylons, as well as the sideline and end line boundaries.
+Field Judge: With the Side Judge, locate and instruct team ball personnel on their duties.
 Observe the play clock while the Play Clock Operator is testing it.
-You are responsible for monitoring the play clock during the game.
+During the game, you are responsible for monitoring the play clock.
 If there is no functional play clock that visibly displays both a 25- and 40-second count, time the play-clock interval yourself, raising your hand overhead when there are 10 seconds remaining.
 You are responsible for correct time and assisting in getting the game started on time.
 Time all time outs and intermissions during the game.